elbakerino/console-di-annotations/README.md

 # PHP Console with DI and Annotations

-Build PHP Console applications with Dependency Injection, Annotations.
+Build PHP Console applications with Dependency Injection and Annotations.

-This is an **auto-config** skeleton 🧚 bundling multiple libs.

 Setup app skeleton and install dependencies with [composer](https://getcomposer.org/):